pingcap/tidb-operator/en/monitor-a-tidb-cluster.md

 Then open [http://localhost:9090](http://localhost:9090) in your browser or access this address via a client tool.

-The Prometheus service is exposed by `NodePort` by default.
-If the Kubernetes cluster supports load balancer, you can change `monitor.prometheus.service.type` to `LoadBalancer` in `values.yaml`.
-Then, after executing `helm upgrade`, access the monitoring data through the load balancer.
+You can also set `spec.prometheus.service.type` to `NodePort` or `LoadBalancer`, and then view the monitoring data through `NodePort` or `LoadBalancer`.
+For details, see [Monitor the TiDB Cluster Using TidbMonitor](monitor-using-tidbmonitor.md).

 ## Monitor the Kubernetes cluster